MooersLab/latextips/README.md

 Its support for debugging was one of the winning features for me.

 Overleaf compiles your document to PDF very quickly and painlessly.
-Occasionally, the error messages do not supply enough information.
+Occasionally, the error messages need to supply more information.
 In this situation, inspect the output.aux for leads to the source of the errors

 ## Use version control

 Each Overleaf project has its own git repository.
 You can `git clone` your Overleaf project to your local computer.
-Take care not to get the two versions out of synch while writing or editing.
+Do not get the two versions out of synch while writing or editing.

 You can also `git clone` your project from Overleaf to GitHub, but GitHub will charge you for this privilege.
 If you have an academic account that is private, you can clone it from your computer to that account.